Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and

-In this section, we provide a formal proof that the physical $Z$-basis and the physical $X$-basis, illustrated in Fig.~\ref{fig:MUPBZ} and Fig.~\ref{fig:MUPBX} respectively, satisfy the conditions for Mutually Unbiased Physical Bases (MUPB) defined through Def.~\ref{def:MUPB}.
+In this section, we provide a formal proof that the quantum circuits illustrated in Fig.~\ref{fig:gen_MUPB} satisfy the conditions for Mutually Unbiased Physical Bases (MUPB) defined through Def.~\ref{def:MUPB}.
 Our proof leverages the stabilizer formalism, which is particularly well-suited for describing subspaces defined by symmetry constraints, such as gauge invariance.
 First, we provide a brief review of the stabilizer formalism.
 Subsequently, we apply this framework to the $\mathbb{Z}_2$ lattice gauge theory to rigorously prove our statement.